 With the advent of new technology and leadership paradigms, the project management discipline—like virtually every other industry—is undergoing significant change and evolution.

-Read on to explore some of the most notable project management trends impacting the industry, and learn about the best steps both project managers and non-project managers can take to adapt to these changes today.
+Read on to explore some of the most notable project management trends impacting the industry, and learn the best steps both project managers and non-project managers can take to adapt to these changes.

 Emerging Trends in Project Management

-Traditionally, project management has been a tool that organizations use to work toward and achieve discrete goals, which might include the launching of a single product or service or the pursuit of a particular result.
+Traditionally, project management is an organizational tool used to work toward and achieve discrete goals, which might include the launching of a single product or service or the pursuit of a particular outcome.
 In this sense, a project is a temporary endeavor with a finite start and end, and the role of the project manager is to shepherd the project through to successful completion.

-While this fact remains true, in recent years, the role of project management in many organizations has begun to shift.
-It is no longer being seen simply as a tool for carrying out these discrete goals; the framework is now also being applied to broader strategy and initiatives.
+In recent years, however, the role of project management in many organizations has begun to expand.
+Project management is more than just a tool for carrying out discrete goals; the framework is now also being applied to broader strategy and initiatives.

 “We know the importance of strategy and vision within the organization,” says Joseph Griffin, a certified PMP and associate teaching professor in Northeastern’s Master of Science in Project Management program.
 “But the question that always arises is: How do we execute?
 How do we make that strategy actionable?”